 The skills and knowledge necessary to demonstrate understanding of each course's content are embedded in the Howard County Public School System (HCPSS) curriculum.
 The courses associated with the English 10, Algebra I, and Government assessments are typically taken during freshman and sophomore years.
-Since the science assessment will include ideas from each of the three science disciplines (Earth/Space Science, Life Science, and Physical Science) students will participate in the assessment during the spring of their third science course.
-Due to the transition to the Partnership for Assessment of Readiness for College and Careers (PARCC) and the Maryland Integrated Science Assessment (MISA), requirements are set at the time the student participates in the assessment.
+Since the science assessment will include ideas from each of the three science disciplines (Earth/Space Science, Life Science, and Physical Science) students will participate in the assessment during the winter of their third science course.
+Requirements are set at the time the student participates in the assessment.
 In the 2019-20 school year, the PARCC assessments are being replaced by the Maryland Comprehensive Assessment Program (MCAP).
 The table below summarizes the requirements.

-Course Tester Status Assessment Requirement Enrolled in Algebra I course prior to the 2016-17 school year Score for Algebra PARCC or Algebra I HSA Algebra I Enrolled in Algebra I course for the first time during the 2016-17 school year Pass Algebra I PARCC/MCAP Enrolled in English 10 course prior to the 2016-17 school year Score for English 10 PARCC English 10 Enrolled in English 10 course for the first time during the 2016-17 school year Pass English 10 PARCC/MCAP Completed Biology course during or prior to the 2016-17 school year Pass Biology HSA or participate during the 2016-17 school year Biology/ Science Take HSA MISA in 2017-18 or 2018-19 Participation in HS Maryland Integrated Science Assessment (after designated courses) Participated in MISA in 2019-20 or after Pass HS MISA Covernment Entered Grade 9 prior to the 2013-14 school year None Government Entered Grade 9 in or after the 2013-14 school year Pass Government HSA
+Course Criteria Assessment Requirement First time Algebra I test taker prior to the 2016-2017 school year Score for Algebra PARCC/MCAP or Algebra I HSA Algebra I First time Algebra I test taker during or after the 2016-2017 school year Pass Algebra I PARCC/MCAP English 10 First time English 10 test taker prior to the 2016-2017 school year Score for English 10 PARCC/MCAP or English 10 HSA First time English 10 test taker during or after the 2016-2017 school year Pass English 10 PARCC/MCAP Biology/ Completed Biology course during or prior to the 2016-17 school year Pass Biology HSA or participate during the 2016-2017 school year Science Completed Biology course after the 2016-2017 school year Score for the HS Maryland Integrated Science Assessment Government Entered Grade 9 prior to the 2013-14 school year None Government Entered Grade 9 in or after the 2013-14 school year Pass Government HSA

-Algebra I HSA is no longer administered, as of July 20, 2015.
+Algebra I HSA and English 10 HSA are no longer administered, as of July 20, 2015.